 Panel 8: Airborne microbial contamination risks Moderator: Birte Oskarsson (Sweden) Vice President - WFHSS - World Forum for Hospital Sterile Supply

-Berit Reinmüller (Sweden) Docent of Energy and Environment Building Services Engineering - Chalmers University of Technology; Bengt Ljungqvist (Sweden) Professor of Energy and Environment Building Services Engineering - Chalmers University of Technology: Ventilation and airborne contamination
+Berit Reinmüller (Sweden) Docent of Energy and Environment Building Services Engineering - Chalmers University of Technology; Bengt Ljungqvist (Sweden) Professor of Energy and Environment Building Services Engineering - Chalmers University of Technology: Ventilation and airborne contamination [in Portuguese]

 A short introduction to ventilation and airborne contamination is given and some technical terms are explained such as differences between air volume flows and air change rates.
 The simpliest mathematical model to express the relation between concentration and airborne contaminants and air volume flows is the dilution principle.
 This relation will be discussed and information given when it is appropriate to use.
 Comments to some “historical thruths” regarding dispersion of airborne microbial contamination in hospitals will be discussed.